 Lendager Group recommends that side panels, inserts, and plinths be ordered in the same material as the fronts and that the side panels that go to the floor.

-We recommend a countertops for the UP design in the same solid, reclaimed Douglas fir from Dinesen that is used for the fronts.
+The countertop for the UP design comes in the same reclaimed Douglas fir from Dinesen that is used for the fronts.
 The tops are composed of 13-15 cm wide Dinesen boards that have been glued together.
 The worktops are 23 mm thick, and the maximum length possible for the worktops is 4.500 mm, and the maximum width possible is 1.100 mm.
 The edge is even with a radius of 1 mm on all sides.
 The countertop will be surface-treated with white oil.
 For customers looking for added durability, we suggest getting a steel or a Dekton countertop.